iam-manzoor/Python-Learning/Day-2/README.md

      - Length of string
      - Indexing in string.
 The string characters in Python is indexed.
        - string object doesnt allow item assignment.
 Example `myCollege[4]="@"`
-       - Index helps us to access the characters cant modify
+       - Index helps us to access the characters but we cant modify the index value.
      - Slicing
        - Accessing parts of a string.
 Example `myCollege[starting_idx:ending_idx]` ending_idx will not be printed.
        - Negative index supported by python.
 Only works with slicing.